 You’re really trying to downplay your birthday this year.
-The hangovers keep getting worse, as do the gifts, and no far-flung relatives send you money anymore.
-Plus, the attempts to one-up last year have just started to feel a little desperate.
+The hangovers keep getting worse and so do the gifts.
 Let’s be honest—you’ll never beat your sixth-grade birthday when you had a hot fudge sundae-filled bathtub inside a bounce house.
-And come to think of it, the aftermath from that night wasn’t pretty either.
+Although come to think of it, the aftermath from that night wasn’t pretty either.

-If you’re unsure how you want your birthday to end up, Hotel Clermont gives you options.
-Start downstairs at Tiny Lou’s with a dinner of things like foie gras dumplings and escargot.
+If you’re unsure about how you want your birthday to end up, Hotel Clermont in the Old Fourth Ward gives you options.
+Start downstairs at Tiny Lou’s with a dinner of things like steak tartare and duck confit.
 As you’re finishing up, you’ll have to choose from the elaborate dessert cart they wheel to the table before making an even more important decision: upstairs or downstairs?
 You could keep things casual with a final drink on the rooftop bar.
-Or, if you’re ready to give in to your friends that keep insisting that birthdays are meant for bad decisions, go downstairs to the Clermont Lounge.
+Or, if you’re ready to give in to your friends that keep insisting that birthdays are meant for bad decisions, go downstairs to the legendary Clermont Lounge.

-One time you hired a Journey cover band to follow your friend around all night singing “Don’t Stop Believing” every time someone bought them a shot.
+One time you hired a Journey cover band to follow your friend around all night singing “Don’t Stop Believin’” every time someone bought them a shot.
 Instead of losing another friend this year, spend a night at Venkman’s.
-This restaurant and concert hall in Old Fourth Ward is owned by members of Yacht Rock Revue, a local ’70s and ’80s soft rock cover band.
-So order a pastrami sandwich or pulled pork tacos, before giving your full attention to belting out the lyrics to those Steely Dan, Toto, and Doobie Brothers songs.
+This restaurant and concert hall in Old Fourth Ward is owned by the members of Yacht Rock Revue, a local ’70s and ’80s soft rock cover band.
+So, order a pastrami sandwich or pork cheek tacos before giving your full attention to belting out the lyrics to those Steely Dan, Toto, and Doobie Brothers songs.

-You’re not looking to repeat last year’s birthday dinner when the place wouldn’t seat you because one person didn’t show up for half an hour.
+You’re not looking to repeat last year’s birthday dinner when the place wouldn’t seat your party because one person was 30 minutes late.
 This year, you’d like to avoid everyone starting the night with three rounds of drinks on an empty stomach.
-Post up at a picnic table on the enclosed outdoor patio at Georgia Beer Garden for a whole afternoon and you’ll quickly forget your late friends.
-The beers here are exclusively from Georgia breweries and the food includes German drinking staples like soft pretzels, bratwurst, and schnitzel sandwiches.
-And for your super late friends, just have them meet you across the street at Joystick to fight it out over Mortal Kombat.
+Post up at a picnic table on the enclosed outdoor patio at Georgia Beer Garden on Edgewood for a whole afternoon, and even your super late friends can slide in without getting hangry side-eyes from the rest of the crew.
+The beers here are exclusively from Georgia breweries, and the food includes German drinking staples like soft pretzels, bratwurst, and schnitzel sandwiches.

-If you're starting to feel self-conscious about your age, the flames and tricks of a hibachi dinner are a good way to distract from the quantity of candles on your birthday cake.
-Nakato is a Japanese spot with everything from fresh sushi and unique small plates to a hibachi dinner that manages to strike a balance between corny and delicious.
+These days, everyone else seems like they've come into Diddy-money for elaborate overseas birthday parties.
+If you're sad you're stuck here with the rest of us, the flames and tricks of a hibachi dinner are a good way to distract, keeping you in the moment and off The Socials.
+Nakato on Cheshire Bridge is a Japanese spot with everything from fresh sushi and unique small plates to a dinner that manages to strike a balance between cheesy and delicious.
 And while you’re still mad that no one surprised you with a face cake, the onion volcano and beating heart fried rice should make up for it.

 Tapas usually promotes sharing, but we’ve too often seen it turn into a no-holds-barred scramble to get a third of toast.
-Cooks & Soldiers doesn’t want anyone leaving dinner with a sprained thumb so they’ve made their portions large enough to make it all the way around the table.
-You’re still going to want to put in at least three orders of the Bikini though, because a grilled cheese with jamon iberico and black truffle is always going to be hard to get enough of.
-The massive bone-in ribeye is amazing too and, as the birthday boy/girl, you could justifiably keep it all for yourself.
-But you’re with your friends, so do the mature thing and give everyone a very small piece.
+Cooks & Soldiers on the Westside doesn’t want anyone leaving dinner with a sprained thumb, so they’ve made their portions large enough to make it all the way around the table.
+You’re still going to want to put in at least three orders of the Bikini though—because a grilled cheese with jamon iberico and black truffle is always going to be hard to get enough of.
+The massive bone-in ribeye is amazing too and, as the birthday rockstar, you could justifiably keep it all for yourself.
+But you’re with your friends, so do the mature thing and give everyone a very, very small piece.

-Bring a case of wine and every one of your friends to this BYOB, family-style Italian place on the Westside.
-Order the ziti, al forno lasagna, diablo chicken, and lemon sorrento chicken at the counter before finding yourself a large table or two.
-Also, Antico, their sister restaurant next door, serves some of the best pizza in the city and will fully support you putting a few candles in one of their pies and bringing it along for the party.
+Bring a case of wine and every one of your friends to this BYOB, family-style Italian spot on the Westside.
+With a small menu of choices, you can order everything, but we'd say place an order for the Al Forno pasta or Sorrento Lemon chicken at the counter before settling in at one of the large tables.
+Also, Antico, their sister restaurant next door, serves the best pizza in the city and will fully support you putting a few candles in one of their pies and bringing it along for the party.
 Cake’s usually overrated anyway.